markrebec/trailguide/README.md

 ### Algorithms

+All **experiments** are configured with an algorithm, which selects and assigns a **variant** to the current **participant** on enrollment.
+There are a few built-in algorithms for common patterns like weighted variants, evenly distributed participation, and [multi-armed bandit](http://stevehanov.ca/blog/index.php?id=132), but you can also provide your own algorithm class as long as it conforms to a simple interface.

 ### User Experiments

 A/B tests are the most common form of user experiment, and the main use-case for this library.
-TrailGuide has full support for building A/B tests as well as multi-variant experiments using a variety of built-in **algorithms** or your own custom algorithms.
-You can define your control vs. alternate variant groups, and configure all kinds of experiment options and lifecycle behavior - things like whether to reset a participant assignment when they convert a metric, allow conversion against single vs. multiple metrics in a funnel, specifically (dis)allow robots or other types of requests, or perform custom tracking callbacks when lifecycle events are triggered.
+TrailGuide has full support for building A/B tests (as well as multi-variant experiments) using a variety of built-in **algorithms** or your own custom algorithms.
+You can define your control vs. alternative variant groups, and configure all kinds of experiment options and lifecycle behavior - things like whether to reset a participant assignment when they convert a metric, allow conversion against single vs. multiple metrics in a funnel, specifically (dis)allow robots or other types of requests, or perform custom tracking callbacks when lifecycle events are triggered.

 ### Content Experiments

 Unlike user experiments, content-based experiments serve variants assigned to the *content being served* (via metadata), rather than the *user who is requesting it*.
 The most common form of content experiments are probably **SEO Experiments** and **Market Experiments**.
 These are cases where you want to test a new page layout, product feature, etc. based on a specific regional market or similar content bucket.
-You might want to test conversion against a new page design in your Los Angeles market before rolling it out to others, or monitor what happens to your SEO page rankings over time if you add more relevant content and keywords to a small statically defined variant group.
+You might want to test conversion against a new page design in your Los Angeles market before rolling it out to others, or monitor what happens to your SEO page rankings over time if you add more relevant content and keywords to a small statically defined list of pages/content.

 ## Getting Started

 ### Requirements

-Currently only rails 5.x is officially tested/supported, and trailguide requires redis to store experiment metadata and (optionally) participants.
+Currently only rails 5.x is officially tested/supported, and TrailGuide requires redis to store experiment metadata and (optionally) participants.

 `docker-compose` is a great way to run redis in development.
 Take a look at the `docker-compose.yml` in the root of this repo for an example.

 In production I recommend configuring redis as a persistent datastore (rather than a cache), in order to avoid evicting experiment or participant keys unexpectedly.
+You can [read more about key eviction and policies here](https://redis.io/topics/lru-cache).

 ### Installation